dimagi/commcare-cloud/hosting_docs/source/prereqs/7-commcare-cloud.rst

 User access to all machines on the fleet is managed through the control machine.
 User permissions are stored in the ``_users`` and ``_authorized_keys`` directories in the environment.

-See more about these files and how to update them in the `environment documentation <../commcare-cloud/env/index.md#_users>`_.
+See more about these files and how to update them in the :ref:`reference/1-commcare-cloud/2-configuration:``_users``` section in environment documentation.

 Accessing the control machine
 -----------------------------